Best Graphic Design Tools for Small Business 2026: 8 Top Picks Reviewed

 Cons

-- Less name recognition means smaller community/tutorials
+- Less name recognition means a smaller community for tutorials and tips

 - Brand kit only on Pro